Vattanagon/skills-github-pages/index.md

 title: what the hell am doing here
 date: 2023-09-11
 ---

+--- python
+print("Depression Suck")
+print("Where is the end of all this")
+---

 - [ ] I have absalute no idea what the hell i am doing
 - [ ] I always felt guilty
 - [ ] What have I done